Malls must move beyond shopping to survive in Internet era

 "There's nothing there you won't find anywhere else but I would argue it's a strong brand."

-Christian Ulbrich, chief executive for Europe, Middle East and Africa at property consultant Jones Lang LaSalle (JLL.N), said: "Stores will get bigger and become more like adventure parks that attack all of your emotions.
+Christian Ulbrich, chief executive for Europe, Middle East and Africa at property consultant Jones Lang LaSalle, said: "Stores will get bigger and become more like adventure parks that attack all of your emotions.

 "For example, Globetrotter has a climbing wall and cycle track in its Frankfurt store to try out its products," he said of the German outdoor clothing and equipment retailer.